Banks, fintechs, PMs, telcos, retailers, issuers and financial service organisations.

-Solutions must be live and out of the test phase at the time of submission.
-Pilot programmes will be accepted, but must clearly be described as such and the judges will be looking for evidence of success in the pilot.
+Initiatives must be live and out of the test phase at the time of submission.

 Please provide the following information: